GNOME/gimp/devel-docs/performance-logs/performance-logs.md

 # Performance Logs

-GIMP 2.10.8 and above has the ability to record *performance logs* containing detailed information about the run-time behavior of the program, helping locating and analyzing performance bottlenecks.
+LIGMA 2.10.8 and above has the ability to record *performance logs* containing detailed information about the run-time behavior of the program, helping locating and analyzing performance bottlenecks.